sofathitesh/doconce/doc/demos/tutorial/tutorial.rst

         idx{key equation} idx{$\u$ conservation}

-        We refer to ref{sec:yoursec} for background material on the *key equation*.
+        We refer to Section ref{sec:yoursec} for background material on the *key equation*.
 Here we focus on the extension

         # \Ddt, \u and \mycommand are defined in newcommands_keep.tex